dxwc/turk-system/phase_I_report/phase_I_report.md

    main
 2. After finishing transaction, developer can go to page where he can rate the client
-3. Developer rates client from 1 to 5 with a paragraph if the rating is 2 or lower
+3. Developer rates client from 1 to 5, a paragraph is needed if the rating is 2 or lower

 ### Use Case: Send protesting message to the super-user